Quick exercises and aids to help you fall asleep instantly

 White noise or relaxing music, though, can help promote sleep.

-For those sensitive to light and noise, sleep eye masks and ear plugs can be useful tools. 💤
+For those sensitive to light and noise, sleep eye masks and earplugs can be useful tools. 💤

-Sleep masks or blackout curtains block out light, creating a dark sleeping environment, while ear plugs can reduce external noise, promoting a quiet sleeping environment.
+Sleep masks or blackout curtains block out light, creating a dark sleeping environment, while earplugs can reduce external noise, promoting a quiet sleeping environment.

-Our favourite sleep masks:
+Our favourite sleep masks and earplugs:

 Sleep hygiene to aid falling asleep quickly in the long term